-Healthways Services is a fully-accredited Battering Intervention and Prevention Program (BIPP) that provides services to men and women who have been violent, abusive, and/or controlling in their intimate and family relationships.
-Our goal is to help these men and women identify and take responsibility for their negative behavior.
+Healthways Services provides battering intervention and prevention to individuals and couples who have been dealing with violent, abusive, and/or controlling behaviors.
+Our goal is to help these participants identify their behaviors by taking responsibility for their negative behavior.
 Registration is easy; sessions typically take place within the week of registration.

 There are four phases to BIPP:

 - Evaluation: Participants will meet individually with a Certified BIPP Instructor who will conduct an initial psychosocial evaluation, treatment plan and/or assessment.
 The Clinical Health and Rehabilitation Consultant (Instructor) will evaluate the individual’s relationship and behavioral history as well as an incident report, if available.
 The purpose of this session is to determine if the individual is prepared to participate in the required sessions.
 During the initial evaluation, the clinical health and rehabilitation consultant may also determine if other factors, such as substance abuse or psychological issues, are contributing to abusive behaviors.

 - Group or Individual Orientation: To prepare individuals for our sessions, we conduct an interactive initial orientation in a group or individual setting.
 During the orientation, individuals receive information about the philosophy and structure of our program, rules, and their rights and responsibilities as a participant.

 - Group or Individual Sessions: After completing the evaluation and orientation sessions, participants are introduced to their group or individual sessions.
 All sessions are conducted per State BIPP Accreditation Guidelines.

 Successful Completion of The Program Requires:

 - Complete a minimum of 18 weekly two-hour group, individual or couple sessions

 - Pay fee at the time of each session